Ravenpac/ravenpac/README.md

 ## Hello!
 I'm Raven, also known as Pietra!

 - 🦊 Looking forward to be a front-end developer
-- 🔥 Studying JavaScript and React
+- 🔥 Skills: HTML, CSS, JavaScript (ES6+), ReactJS, TypeScript, Sass
 - 🐯 Pronouns: he / she / they

 <div align="center">